novusengine/NovusCore/Installing.md

 7. Copy the map data created in *Part 4* into a new folder inside of your server folder called *maps*

-![alt text](https://i.imgur.com/XnwK2tq.png "Final server folder") *The final server folder should look something like this.*
+![alt text](https://i.imgur.com/XnwK2tq.png "Final server folder")

 Now everything is ready for the last step...